NVIDIA-NIM-Agent-Blueprints/generative-virtual-screening/deploy/README.md

 ### Optional: Specify An Alternate Directory

-The protein sequence databases necessary for the MSA step in AlphaFold-2 require about 2 TB of disk space.
+The protein sequence databases necessary for the MSA step in AlphaFold-2 require about 500 GB of disk space.
 It can be useful to specify another file location for AlphaFold-2 that will get used to store these files.
 For example, if you had a larger filesystem at `/scratch`, you might do: